globus/globus-compute/docs/quickstart.rst

 .. note::
-    Like most FaaS platforms, the function must be registered with the upstream web services before it can be executed on a remote endopint.
+    Like most FaaS platforms, the function must be registered with the upstream web services before it can be executed on a remote endpoint.
 While one can manually register a function (see the Client or Executor API documentation), the above workflow will automatically handle registration.